 The Galapagos are a series of volcanic islands located in Ecuador, whose diverse plant and wildlife became famous for having inspired Charles Darwin’s theory of evolution.
-Now the archipelago is a premier adventure travel destination, where visitors can hike, swim, scuba, snorkel, and sail alongside exotic species found only there.
+Now the archipelago is a premier travel destination where visitors can hike, swim, and sail alongside exotic species unique to the islands.

-Take a trip and explore dramatic landscapes on the different islands, with everything from lush rainforest to idyllic beaches, volcanoes, and dramatic lava formations.
-The sea between the islands is a protected marine reserve, with crystal waters that allow exploration to continue on and offshore.
+Take a trip and explore dramatic landscapes: from lush rainforest to idyllic beaches, volcanoes, and dramatic lava formations.
+The surrounding sea is a protected marine reserve, with crystal-clear water that allows exploration on and offshore.

-Your Galapagos experience isn't complete without wildlife tours.
-Join a day trip to observe blue-footed boobies and mockingbirds; spot bright red and green marine iguanas during mating season; and watch the albatross mating rituals on Espanola Island.
-Tagus Cove on Isabela Island has the best offering of Penguin and Tortoise interactions.
+Most travelers who visit the Galapagos come for the wildlife (including on land): an experience you likely won't find elsewhere.
+Join a day trip to observe blue-footed boobies and mockingbirds; spot bright red and green marine iguanas during mating season; and watch albatross mating rituals on Española Island.
+For a great offering of penguin and tortoise interactions, visit Tagus Cove on Isabela Island.

-When you visit the Galapagos, you'll want to share your experience with friends and family back home, naturally.
-While you can't take the wildlife home, there are a number of charming places to explore and buy souvenirs from.
-The Tortoise Gallery, for example, is the perfect place to purchase (or browse) unique Ecuadorian handmade jewelry.
+When you visit the Galapagos make time to experience Ecuadorian art; there are a number of charming places to explore and even buy souvenirs from.
+The Tortoise Gallery, for example, is the perfect place to fall in love with unique Ecuadorian handmade jewelry.
 The Galería Aymara is also a great gallery of crafts, ceramics, and other handmade art.
 Don't forget to mail postcards from Puerto Ayora!

 The Galapagos Islands are most popular during June and September, and December – January.
 While this hints at the best time to visit the islands, know that the crowds are plentiful and the tours must be booked well in advance.